KeatonTech/Fashion-Language/README.md

+**Fashion was a fun experiment in replacing CSS with a more powerful kind of stylesheet, and it saw some successes.
+Unfortunately, it turns out to be very difficult to reliably overcome the, let's call it quirkiness, or CSS.
+Fashion also currently has some major compatibility problems with Internet Explorer due to some nonstandard behavior in its stylesheet implementation.
+It's a fun language to play around with, and maybe it will inspire others to tackle the beast that is CSS, but I would strongly advise against using it on real projects.**

 # Fashion: Style + Smarts

 **Fashion is more than just an extension to CSS.** It is a fundamentally new language for the web that takes care of the *style, animation, and interactivity* of your website or web app.
 Fashion allows your Javascript to focus on functionality without getting tied down by DOM manipulation or style tags.
 By ***finally*** separating logic from presentation, you'll be able to use the same script files on Desktop and Mobile, or easily move components from one site to another.
 Fashion is built to structure the web of 2014 and beyond, while still supporting browsers of the past.